 A polyp is a growth of tissue from the intestinal or rectal wall that protrudes into the intestine or rectum and may be noncancerous (benign) or cancerous (malignant).
 Polyps vary considerably in size, and the bigger the polyp, the greater the risk that it is cancerous or likely to become cancerous (that is, they are precancerous).
 Polyps may grow with or without a stalk.
 Polyps without a stalk are more likely to be cancerous than those with a stalk.
 Adenomatous polyps, which consist primarily of glandular cells that line the inside of the large intestine, are likely precancerous.
 Serrated adenomas are a particularly aggressive form of adenoma.

-Some polyps are the result of hereditary conditions, such as familial adenomatous polyposis (Tumors of the Digestive System: Familial Adenomatous Polyposis) and Peutz-Jeghers syndrome.
+Some polyps are the result of hereditary conditions, such as familial adenomatous polyposis (see Familial Adenomatous Polyposis) and Peutz-Jeghers syndrome.

 In Peutz-Jeghers syndrome, people have many small polyps in the stomach, small intestine, and large intestine.
 They also have numerous bluish black spots on their face, inside their mouth, and on their hands and feet.
 The spots tend to fade by puberty except for those inside the mouth.
 People with Peutz-Jeghers syndrome have an increased risk of developing cancer in many organs, particularly the pancreas, small intestine, colon, breast, lung, ovary, and uterus.